ehossack/postcss-pie/README.md

 *   `pieLoadPath` (string): this path is only relevant if using JavaScript for `PIE_IE9.js` and `PIE_IE678.js`, and will be the absolute URL path to their parent folder.
 If not supplied, the path will default to the `htcPath`.
 If neither are supplied, this option is disabled.

 ## [PIE documentation](http://css3pie.com/documentation/)

+### Development

+Install the required packages via `npm install`, and ensure you have `npm install --global mocha`;

+**Running Tests**
+simply run `mocha` from the root directory.
+The tests will read in the fixture files and verify the correctness of output.